cfjedimaster/raymondcamdendotcom/content/post/2018/02/14/building-a-text-based-adventure-in-vuejs.md

 	"banner":"/images/banners/cavegame.jpg"
 }

-Happy Valentines Day!
+<strong>Note - I found a bug with the room description that was fixed in a later build.
+Sorry about that!</strong> Happy Valentines Day!
 Today I'm showing my love for Vue.js by building something totally impractical and fun - a text-based adventure in Vue.js.
 As a child of 80s, I grew up playing text-based games from Infocom.
 In fact, to this day I still say that some of the most interesting games ever created were done by Infocom.
 My favorite?
 "A Mind Forever Voyaging"

 ![Cover art](https://static.raymondcamden.com/images/2018/2/mindv.jpg)